-Working from home may afford you the luxury of propping yourself up in bed with your laptop or stretching out on the sofa as you finish the quarterly report, but while both can feel comfortable they’re not great for your back, neck or hands.
-Poor seating positions can lead to carpel tunnel syndrome, headaches and other unwanted afflictions.
-To protect yourself these possibilities it’s well worth creating a workspace in your home with a makeshift desk and somewhere to sit.
+Working from home may afford you the luxury of propping yourself up in bed with your laptop or stretching out on the sofa as you finish the quarterly report.
+While both are temptingly cosy options, and can feel comfortable in the short term, they’re not great for your spine.

-An office chair is the solution.
+Ideally, this should be an office chair, as they're designed to support you while you work.
 They come in a variety of designs and in a huge range of prices, but there are a few things that you should look for when choosing your temporary throne.

-The height of your chair and desk combination should also mean that your arms are by your side and your forearms parallel to the floor.
-If you’re reaching out to the side to use a mouse or find that your hands are elevated slightly, then your posture is wrong and it can lead towards RSI injuries.
-Finally, don’t cross your legs as this is another way to cause yourself harm.
+The relative height of your chair and desk should mean that your arms are by your side and your forearms parallel to the floor.
+If you find yourself reaching out to the side to use a mouse or elevating your arms, then you're not properly supported as you work, which can lead to RSI (repetitive strain injury).

-You don’t have to spend loads to get a decent chair, as this Office Hippo models proves.
-A mesh-back allows for airflow while you work and there are adjustments for height, tilt and something called torsion which means that ‘the user can adjust the tension of the free-floating tilt to match their body weight’.
+You don’t have to spend a lot to get a decent chair, as this Office Hippo model proves.
+A mesh back allows for airflow while you work and there are adjustments for height, tilt and something called torsion which means that ‘the user can adjust the tension of the free-floating tilt to match their body weight’.

-It’s not the most padded or aesthetically elegant option, but for a very small amount of money you’ll get a perfectly usable chair that will be a marked improvement over your dining or kitchen variants.
+It’s not the most padded or aesthetically elegant option, but for a small amount of money you’ll get a supportive chair that will be a marked improvement over your dining or kitchen variants.

 Swedish furniture giant IKEA has a range of office chairs, but the Markus seems to be the best blend of style, features and price.

-It has a fully adjustable seat angle and height, the mesh-back should prevent things getting too hot on a warm spring day, and the castors have brakes built-in so that the chair doesn’t roll back when you get up.
-Add to this a 10-year guarantee and Markus should have you sitting pretty.
+It has a fully adjustable seat angle and height, the mesh-back should prevent things getting too hot on a warmer day, and the castors have brakes built-in so that the chair doesn’t roll back when you get up.
+Add to this a 10-year guarantee and the Markus should have you sitting pretty.

 Farnham Executive Cream Leather Manager Chair

-For those who want a little more luxury without adding a hefty price tag, the Farnham Executive chair comes with a deep, padded leather seat that promises plenty of comfort.
-As you’d expect it’s adjustable so that you can match the tilt and seat angle to suit your particular frame, plus there are also armrests where you can, well, rest your arms.
+For those who want a little more luxury without a hefty price tag, the Farnham Executive chair comes with a deep, padded leather seat that promises plenty of comfort.
+As you’d expect, it’s adjustable so that you can match the tilt and seat angle to suit your particular frame.

-The 2-year guarantee (for up to eight hours use per day) doesn’t quite match that of the Markus, but the design seems sturdy enough to withstand the rigours of being sat in for long periods.
-The price is for the flat-packed version, but if you’re willing to pay £20 more then the seat will arrive fully assembled.
+The two-year guarantee (for up to eight hours of use per day) doesn’t quite match that of the Markus, but the design seems sturdy enough to withstand the rigours of the 9-5.
+The price is for the flat-packed version, but if you’re willing to pay £20 more, the chair will arrive fully assembled.

 Secretlab Omega 2020 Dark Knight

-The chair also comes with Memory Foam pillows for both your head and lumber regions, adding to the support and comfort.
-In truth it’s really a gaming chair, but as those are built to withstand long play sessions and the occasional beverage spillage, they also make for ideal office use as well.
+The chair also comes with Memory Foam pillows for both your head and lumbar regions, adding to the support and comfort.
+In truth, it’s really a gaming chair, but as they are built to withstand long play sessions and the occasional beverage spillage, they also make ideal office chairs as well.

-It’s not cheap by any means, but considering how much time you may spend sitting in it each day, the Aeron could be an investment that repays itself again and again.
+It’s not cheap by any means, but considering how much time you may spend sitting in it each day, the Aeron could be an investment that you reap the benefit of on a daily basis.